wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.3.1 =
+* Made the source images smaller
+* Changed the way the output images are created
+* Bugfix: The setting for the max amount of stars is now working

 = 1.3.0 =
 * Added new images